Levminer/authme-docs/import.md

 1. You will see a popup window again.
 Save the file.

-1. Go back to the main page: Top menu > Tools > Import
+1. Go back to the main page: Menubar > Tools > Import

 1. Click on the Choose file button, select your exported file from where you saved it.
 And you are done!